treelogic-swe/aws-mock/README.md

 ### Usage

-Deploy the war to your servlet container, and in your code with aws-sdk, or EC2 client tools, just point the ec2 endpoint to such as:
+Deploy the war to your servlet container, and in your code with aws-sdk, or EC2 client tools, just point to the custom ec2 endpoint such as:
 ```
 http://localhost:8080/aws-mock/ec2-endpoint/
 ```